npm/policies/privacy.md

 ## Cookies

-A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.
+A cookie is a string of information that a website stores on a visitor's computer, and that the visitor's browser provides to the website each time the visitor returns.

-The npm website uses cookies to help identify and track visitors, their usage of the npm website, and their website access credentials. npm website visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using npm, Inc.’s websites, with the drawback that certain features of npm, Inc.’s websites may not function properly without the aid of cookies.
+The npm website uses cookies to help identify and track visitors, their usage of the npm website, and their website access credentials. npm website visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using npm, Inc.'s websites, with the drawback that certain features of npm, Inc.'s websites may not function properly without the aid of cookies.

 ## Packages Published to The npm Registry